 Do you remember mouse balls?
 And track balls?
 Everybody’s computer had a computer mouse; most desktops still do.
 But up through the ‘90s the joke was that your computer’s mouse pointer or trackball device “had balls.”

 The joke had legs because it was technically true.
-And because computer types were (and are) principally guys who like that kind of humor.
+And because male computer geeks were (and are) principally guys who like that kind of humor.

 Some background: early mechanical computer mice contained a small, rubberoid ball whose rolling movement across your desk was tracked by sensors inside the mouse and then translated to cursor movement on your computer screen.

 Mouse balls had a soft surface; it gave traction, but also attracted dirt.
 Dirty balls rolled unevenly; the cursor might hesitate and even stick in place as you pushed the mouse around.
+(Sticky balls, ew!)
 Then it was time to pop the ball out of the mouse and “wash your balls.”